Russia, China show off ties amid maneuvering over Ukraine

-Russia and China showcased their deepening ties Wednesday in a series of meetings in Moscow closely watched for signs that Beijing might offer stronger support to the Kremlin for its war in Ukraine.
+Russia and China showcased their deepening ties Wednesday in a series of meetings closely watched for signs that Beijing might offer stronger support to the Kremlin for its war in Ukraine.

-The visit by Wang Yi, the Chinese Communist Party’s most senior foreign policy official, comes as the conflict in Ukraine continues to upend the global diplomatic order.
+The visit by Wang Yi, the Chinese Communist Party’s most senior foreign policy official, to Moscow comes as the conflict in Ukraine continues to upend the global diplomatic order.

 Relations between Russia and the West are at their lowest point since the Cold War, and ties between China and the U.S. are also under serious strain.
 Moscow suspended its participation in the last remaining nuclear arms control treaty with Washington this week.
 And the U.S. expressed concern in recent days that China could provide arms and ammunition to Russia.

+Wang said that “the Chinese-Russian relations aren’t directed against any third countries and certainly can’t be subject to pressure from any third countries” — but the specter of the war and the ways in which it has galvanized the West and deepened its divide with Russia hung over the meeting.

+For instance, Wang emphasized that Moscow and Beijing both support “multipolarity and democratization of international relations” — a reference to their shared goal of countering the perceived U.S. dominance in global affairs.
-Wang held talks with Russian Foreign Minister Sergey Lavrov and met with President Vladimir Putin.

-Speaking at the start of their talks, Lavrov noted that “our ties have continued to develop dynamically, and despite high turbulence in the global arena we have shown the readiness to speak in defense of each other’s interests.”
+Earlier Wednesday, Wang held talks with Russian Foreign Minister Sergey Lavrov, who noted that “our ties have continued to develop dynamically, and despite high turbulence in the global arena we have shown the readiness to speak in defense of each other’s interests.”

 Wang responded in kind, underlining Beijing’s focus on deepening ties with Russia — a relationship it says has “no limits.”